dejbug/dejbug.github.io/index.md

 # Actions

 It seems that GNU's `source-highlight` https://www.gnu.org/software/src-highlite/source-highlight.html is not preinstalled https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#preinstalled-software on the GH build server I use https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md (Ubuntu Jammy Jellyfish).
 Which means back to fiddling with the workspace config.
 It was a bit frustrating writing one more or less blindly and it took a couple of first runs to get it right, but adding little things like this should be straight-forward.
 Here goes nothing!
+Whaddayaknow!
+I've managed to make an error but it works now.
+Hurts to be so greedy that the list of preinstalled tools wasn't enough for this stupid little blog to render, but hey ho.
+Grab what you can get.

 # TIL